Not Quite Write Prize Frequently Asked Questions

 Because judging is blind, the competition remains open to friends and family of the judges.

-Ticket sales for the current quarter will open when the previous competition closes.
+Ticket sales for the current quarter will open after the previous competition closes.
 You may purchase a ticket to enter a current round of the competition at any time before the deadline.
-In addition to entry to the competition, your ticket buys you access to the exclusive Not Quite Write Participant Lounge and Forum.
+In addition to entry to the competition, your ticket grants you access to the exclusive Not Quite Write Participant Lounge and online Community.

 You must submit your entry using the entry form accessed via the Participant Lounge.
-The entry form will be available to current ticket holders only within the competition window (after the release of the prompts and before the deadline of the current round).
+The entry form will be available to current ticket holders only within the competition window (from the release of the prompts until the deadline of the current round).
 Email entries will not be accepted.

 It is your sole responsibility to ensure we receive your entry by the deadline.